 - expected opportunities to supply key goods and services to the project

 - how proponents will communicate project opportunities and pre-qualification requirements to potential Australian suppliers.
 This may include communicating via procurement websites.

 - how proponents will assist suppliers to develop capability and integrate into global supply chains

 Project proponents must submit an AIP plan for each major project.

-Projects with two or more project proponents must designate one proponent to prepare and submit the AIP plan on behalf of the others.
+Projects with two or more project proponents must nominate one proponent to prepare and submit the AIP plan on behalf of the others.
 The AIP plan is binding for everyone involved.
-The actions of the designated project proponent have consequences for the other project proponents if the legislative requirements are not met.
+The actions of the nominated project proponent have consequences for the other project proponents if the legislative requirements are not met.

 AIP plans that cover more than one project

 Generally, the Jobs Act requires a separate AIP plan for each project worth $500 million or above.
 If you are undertaking a number of interrelated major projects with a common purpose, you may be able to combine them under one AIP plan.